 Goals set milestones for achievements throughout life, but the volatile nature of the markets can cause financial goals to shift at a moments notice.
 When these shifts occur, being heavily focused on high-risk investments can set goals back months, possibly years – and can even dramatically reduce your owned assets.
-Developing a balanced portfolio provides larger yields in calm economic times, and offers stability in times of turmoil.
+Developing a balanced portfolio helps provide larger yields in calm economic times, and generally offers stability in times of turmoil.

 Keeping your goals in mind allows our coaches to determine the right mix of investments – ensuring that your portfolio is always moving you toward your goals.
 Our investment strategy adjusts for fluctuations in inflation, taxes, or other economic factors, and takes advantage of volatility wherever possible.